Iran says nuke program testing newest advanced centrifuge

 Iran responded by intensifying its enrichment of uranium and building centrifuges in plain violation of the accord, while insisting that its nuclear development is for civilian not military purposes.

 Israel maintains Iran still maintains the ambition of developing nuclear weapons, pointing to Tehran’s ballistic missile program and research into other technologies.

-Iran denies it is pursuing nuclear weapons, and says its nuclear program is for peaceful purposes.
+Tehran denies it is pursuing nuclear weapons, and says its nuclear program is for peaceful purposes.

+Iran also announced that it has finished repairs on an advanced centrifuge assembly plant that was destroyed by a mysterious explosion in July, state-run IRNA news agency reported.

+Iran has blamed Israel for a recent series of attacks, including the explosion at the Natanz nuclear facility as well as another one in November that killed top scientist Mohsen Fakhrizadeh.
+He had founded the Islamic Republic’s military nuclear program two decades ago.

 Iran’s stockpile of 20% enriched uranium has reached 55 kilograms (121 pounds), moving its nuclear program closer to weapons-grade enrichment levels.
 The amount of the material was 17 kilograms in January.